Hazel1994/ViPE-Videos/README.md

 timestamps, then type yes.
 Otherwise, type no to stop the program and manually correct transcription file.

 **Important Note**
 - Most of the time, there is room for improvements.
-So we encourage you to check this file.
+So I encourage you to check this file.
 - The timing does not have to be super accurate
 - The end-time of the last line will be set automatically based on the duration of your audio file